AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-am-not-here-to-be-understood-by-everyone.md

 They feel like breath.
 Like ease.
 Like home.

 They don’t need the full explanation.
-They feel my presence—and that’s enough.
+They feel my presence — and that’s enough.

 So I’ll stop diluting myself just to be more palatable.